IncredulousMonk/CnC_Generals_Zero_Hour/README.md

     - TheWindowManager
     - TheVideoPlayer
     - TheLanguageFilter
+    - TheIMEManager
+    - TheShell

 ## Still to do

+- The main-menu screen needs tweaking.
+The transparency is a bit off.
+The exit dialog shows transparency problems too.
+- Most of the main-menu buttons don't work yet.
+The Options menu is likely to be my next task.
 - Everything else.

 ## Dependencies

-I'm using SDL3 and SDL_ttf 3, so you'll have to install those libraries.
+I'm using SDL3, SDL_ttf 3 (fonts), and SDL_image 3 (loading .tga images), so you'll have to install those libraries.

 I'm using FFmpeg to replace Bink, so I installed libavformat-dev, libswscale-dev, and libavdevice-dev.